jg-k/Elastic-collisions-in-Ruby/readme.md

 ## Bugs and improvements
 + Sometimes, the collision detection and calculator are not accurate enough, such that to 2 (or more) balls can get locked into a romantic dance.
 Another collision with some other balls can sometimes break the dance!
 + The ball grab logic could be improved. sometimes balls get hidden behind the grabbed ball and never come out (also due to imprecise collision detection)
-+ with user mouse control, if you move too fast, you "lose" the ball.
++ With user mouse control, if you move too fast, you "lose" the ball.
-+ add walls and randome shapes
++ Add walls and random shapes
-+ make a game out of it
++ Make a game out of it